Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk-averse contextual optimization in reproducing kernel Hilbert space

 Assumption \ref{assump:saa-convergence-unbounded} (a) is known as a growth condition which controls the growth of $h(z(\cdot),s(\cdot),y)$ as $\|(x,y)\|$ increases.
 This assumption is trivially satisfied when $\mathcal{X}\times \mathcal{Y}$ is compact.
 When $\mathcal{X}\times \mathcal{Y}$ is unbounded, $\phi$ depends on the concrete structure of $h$.
-In \ref{ecsec:assump-justify}, we explain in detail how this condition can be satisfied under some important applications.
-Assumption \ref{assump:saa-convergence-unbounded} does not directly require the equi-continuity, which instead can be established by more verifiable Assumption \ref{assump:saa-convergence-unbounded} (b) and (c).
-The former is widely used in the literature of convergence in RKHS, see e.g.~\cite{norkin2010convergence,guo2023statistical,zhang2024statistical}, while the latter is satisfied by linear kernel, Laplace kernel, Gaussian kernel, polynomial kernel and so on, see e.g.~\cite{shafieezadeh2019regularization,guo2023statistical}.
-Assumption (d) requires $h(\cdot,\cdot,y)$ to be H\"older continuous over $\bar{\mathcal{H}}_z^{d_z}\times\bar{\mathcal{H}}_s$.
+Assumption \ref{assump:saa-convergence-unbounded} does not directly require the equi-continuity, which can instead be established by more verifiable Assumption \ref{assump:saa-convergence-unbounded} (b) and (c).
+The former is widely used in the literature of convergence in RKHS, see e.g.,~\cite{guo2023statistical,norkin2010convergence,zhang2024statistical}, while the latter is satisfied by the linear kernel, Laplace kernel, Gaussian kernel, polynomial kernel and so on, see e.g.,~\cite{guo2023statistical,shafieezadeh2019regularization}. { Assumption (d) requires $h(\cdot,\cdot,y)$ to be H\"older continuous over any compact subset of $\mathcal{Z}\times \mathcal{S}$.
 This assumption can be verified in many specific applications.
-For example, in the newsvendor problem with expected CVaR (see \ref{ecsec:assump-justify}), all terms in $h(z(x),s(x),y)$ are linear in $z(x),s(x)$ and thus Assumption (d) is satisfied.
-Particularly, under Assumption (b) and when $k(x,x)$ is bounded on $\mathcal{X}$ such as Gaussian kernel, Assumption (d) is satisfied for newsvendor problem with entropic risk measure (see \ref{ecsec:assump-justify}) by Lagrange's mean value theorem.
-Assumption (d)-(e) are common assumptions in SAA literature, see e.g.~\cite{guo2023statistical}.
+For example, in the newsvendor problem with expected CVaR, all terms in $h(z,s,y)$ are piecewise linear in $(z,s)$ and thus Assumption (d) is satisfied automatically; in the newsvendor problem with an entropic risk measure, Assumption (d) is satisfied by selecting $r(y)$ in accordance with the feasible set $\mathcal{Z}_0 \times \mathcal{S}_0$. } Assumptions (d)-(e) are common assumptions in SAA literature, see e.g.,~\cite{guo2023statistical}. {We verify Assumptions (a), (d), and (e) for the risk-averse contextual newsvendor and portfolio selection problems in Section \ref{sec:experiment}.}